 Hearth & Coffin does not charge writers for submission.
 Consequently, the publication is unfortunately unable to offer a stipend to those whose works we publish at this time.

 Until further notice, please do not mail hard copy submissions to Hearth & Coffin.
 We cannot guarantee receipt or processing of material sent during this time.

-All submissions must be in English and previously unpublished.
+All submissions must be in English.
 Translations are acceptable (and encouraged) and should be accompanied by a copy of the original text.
 Simultaneous submissions are also acceptable as long as we are notified immediately if the manuscript is accepted for publication elsewhere.
 While Hearth & Coffin welcomes unsolicited submissions, it cannot accept responsibility for their loss or engage in related correspondence.

 Is there a theme?